algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 * The `ApprovalProgram` is responsible for processing all application calls to the contract, with the exception of the clear call (described in the next bullet).
 This program is responsible for implementing most of the logic of an application.
 Like smart signatures, this program will succeed only if one nonzero value is left on the stack upon program completion or the `return` opcode is called with a positive value on the top of the stack.
 * The `ClearStateProgram` is used to handle accounts using the clear call to remove the smart contract from their balance record.
 This program will pass or fail the same way the `ApprovalProgram` does.

-In either program, if a global or local state variable is modified and the program fails, the state changes will not be applied.
+In either program, if a global, box, or local state variable is modified and the program fails, the state changes will not be applied.

 Having two programs allows an account to clear the contract from its state, whether the logic passes or not.
 When the clear call is made to the contract, whether the logic passes or fails, the contract will be removed from the account's balance record.
 Note the similarity to the CloseOut transaction call which can fail to remove the contract from the account, which is described below.